Description of Data Formats

 - valid:

 Note that same mode pads the image with zeros along the edges and does not increase the number of particles detectable; values along the padded portions of the edge do not hold significance in the context of the particle detection.
 In each case, the position in the map at corresponds to the top-left corner of the template at that position, not the center of the template.
-Below is an example comparing the two correlation modes:

 Match template DataFrame